What's new this week?

 COLLEGE AGE

-College Age Lunch - This Sunday!
+College Age Lunch - Next Sunday

-Who doesn't like a free lunch?
-Join us on the following dates for lunch (paid for by Grandview) and a great time of hanging out with other college age people at Grandview.
+This is a great time of hanging out with other college age people at Grandview.
 No registration is required!
 Contact Joy Eden if you have any questions.

 Coffee with Joy